tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![Plot of Cumulative Returns](Images/cumulative-return-plot.png)

 Now that students know how to calculate and plot returns, they will practice doing these skills by analyzing and plotting historical AMD data for Harold.

 - - -

 ### 17. Student Do: Returns Over Date Ranges (20 min)

-In this activity, students will analyze the last 10 years of historical price data for AMD and plot the daily returns over the last 1-, 3-, 5-, and 10-year periods.
-They will also need to find and show the differences in average daily returns for each time period to determine whether a short- or long-term perspective should be used in prospecting AMD as a potential candidate.
+In this activity, students will analyze the last 10 years of historical price data for Advanced Micro Devices (AMD) and plot the daily returns over the last 1, 3, 5, and 10-year periods.
+They will also need to find and show the differences in average daily returns for each time period to determine whether a short or long-term perspective should be used in prospecting AMD as a potential investment opportunity.

-**Note:** Keep in mind that some students may be confused by the concept of ROI but hesitant to vocalize their uncertainty.
-Encourage students to work in groups so that they can make sense of the activity and concepts together.
-TAs should circulate the classroom to assist groups, and you should make yourself available for financial or technical questions.
-Finally, consider asking the finance-savvy students to provide clarity and assistance for students who need help.

 **File:** [returns_over_date_ranges.ipynb](Activities/11-Stu_Returns/Unsolved/returns_over_date_ranges.ipynb)